-Regulatory enforcement powers and remedies are extensive in Australia and include monetary penalties for civil breaches of up to \$13.75 million for companies and \$1.375 million for individuals.
-Criminal penalties for breaches of directors duties carry a penalty of up to 15 years imprisonment.
-See section 14 above.
+Regulatory enforcement powers and remedies are extensive in Australia and include monetary penalties of up to \$15.65 million for companies and \$1.565 million for individuals.
+Criminal penalties for breaches of directors' duties carry a penalty of up to 15 years imprisonment.